Wauhatchie Forest SCHOOL K-5

 Monday through fridaY 8:30-3:00

-The day to day schedule varies depending on weather, children’s needs, guest artists, and children’s supported interests.
+The day to day schedule varies depending on weather, children’s needs, guest artists or enrichment teachers, and children’s supported interests.
 The schedule below is our typical guide.

 8:30 | Arrival